cjmj96/vacation-rental-expansion-case-study/documentation/README.md

 -- Step 4: Rename the new column to the old column's name ALTER TABLE listings RENAME COLUMN new_last_review TO last_review;

--- Step 1: Add a new column with the REAL data type ALTER TABLE listings ADD COLUMN new_reviews_per_month INTEGER;
+-- Step 1: Add a new column with the INTEGER data type ALTER TABLE listings ADD COLUMN new_reviews_per_month INTEGER;

 -- Step 2: Update the new column with the converted values from the old column